Eating Disorders: When Food and Weight Take Control

 - Attempts to control weight by excessive exercising, misusing diet pills, or fasting

 - Unusual eating habits, such as hoarding food and eating in secret

 - Little or no use of behaviors to control weight, such as purging, excessive exercising or fasting, although may try dieting

 - Feeling guilty, depressed, or disgusted with oneself because of the binge eating and concern about being overweight

 - Eating rapidly and until uncomfortably full

-- Health or medical problems treated—First, any medical problems are treated.
+- Health or medical problems treated —First, any medical problems are treated.
 Then, the psychological issues related to the eating disorder are explored.
 Nutrition counseling is provided to help reestablish healthy eating and meal planning practices.
-Medicine may also be prescribed.
+Medication may also be prescribed.
 Support groups for people with eating disorders and for their family and friends can also be helpful.

-- Medicine—The most widely used medicines for eating disorders are antidepressants.
+- Medication —The most widely used medications for eating disorders are antidepressants.
 They are particularly helpful with bulimia and binge eating disorder because they treat mood-related symptoms and suppress the craving to binge.
 In cases of anorexia, they may help decrease the obsessions and anxiety related to eating.